yawaramin/bookmarklets/README.md

     Other lines

-So when you do `git log`, the one-line summary logs are full of inscrutable 'Merged in...' messages which don't describe the actual commits themselves.
+So when you do `git log --oneline`, the one-line summary logs are full of inscrutable 'Merged in...' messages which don't describe the actual commits themselves.
 This is a long-standing issue known to BitBucket: https://jira.atlassian.com/browse/BSERV-10184

 This bookmarklet fixes the message to look like this: